rafid416/Blisstek/README.md

-# Blisstek
-An example of a mobile friendly and responsive website
+This is an example of a website created during my time at Trios College.

+It features a fully responsive, cross browser and mobile friendly design.

+## Tech used:

+  * HTML5
+  * CSS 3
+  * Bootstrap 4
+  * Jquery
+  * Illustrator - Logo creation
+  * Photoshop - Img editing